2018 Diono Rainier Review

 If a child doesn’t move and the seat belt stays tight, there’s no problem.
 But most children will move at some point during a journey longer than a few minutes.
 Watch the video and you’ll see.

+Since there are still some Rainier seats out there with the 90 lbs. weight limit, this section on harness pads will be useful.
+If you have a newer seat with a max weight limit of 65 lbs., your carseat only has the shorter, thicker set of harness pads that you will use when forward-facing (optional for rear-facing).
 The manual says that 2 sets of harness pads are included: one set for children under 65 lbs. and one set for children over 65 lbs.
 I called to verify their use because the wording in the manual is vague and the shorter set is very long for infants.
 I was told they could be removed for rear-facing but they are mandatory for forward-facing mode.
 The under-65 lb. harness pads have a grippy material inside to grab the harness in the event of a crash and are padded with memory foam.
 The other set of harness pads, to be used with children over 65 lbs., are attached to a length of harness webbing with a metal plate on the end that is threaded through the same harness slot being used by the child.
 The shiny grippy material is on the backside of these pads and will rest against the child’s torso. *A note about these over-65 lb. harness pads: the instructions for their use are on a tag sewn inside one of the pads.
 Open the Velcro on one of the pads to see the instructions.

 I’ve been spoiled by other carseat covers that remove from the front without having to undo the harness, but the carseat cover and head wings cover were still easy to remove and put back on for washing.
 The harness must be unthreaded through the harness slots, but the lap straps are not threaded through the cover.
 Diono recommends hand washing or a front loader washing machine.
 Cover choices vary by retailer, but specialty stores will be carrying a striking black and white houndstooth.
 For daily clean-up, just stay on top of the crumbs to keep them out of the crevices inside of the seat.